unc-optimization/SGN/README.md

 - First we need the following dependency

 `
-pip install pandas sklearn matplotlib
+pip install pandas scikit-learn matplotlib
 `

 - Then we need to download the datasets.
 Assuming that we are at ```SGN_Code``` folder, now we go to data folder and execute the ```get_data.sh``` script